-And don’t think for a moment that meditation is about controlling your breath, and changing your posture.
-It is just about noticing your breath and your posture.
-And maybe the barking of the dog next door, the feeling of the upholstery against your arm or the smell of the grass being cut outside.
+And don’t think for a moment that meditation is only about controlling your breath and changing your posture.
+Sometimes it is.
+And sometimes it is just about noticing your breath and posture—the barking of the dog next door, the feeling of the upholstery against your arm, or the smell of the grass that has just been cut.
 Here.
 Now.

 “If we are not fully ourselves, truly in the present moment, we miss everything.”